urbanairship/drive.js/README.md

 ## drive file_or_directory [file_or_directory, ...]

+Where `file_or_directory` are relative paths to the files you'd like to test.

 Run the tests located at `file_or_directory` locally, in a JSDOM environment.

 If a directory is given, `drive` will search for any files matching `*.test.js` under